Resistivity minimum in diluted metallic magnets: Dilute limit

 Since Eq.~\eqref{eq:Sq_lowNS} only includes the first two terms of an expansion in powers of $n_s$, this equation is valid as long as the second term of order $\mathcal{O}(n_s)$ is much smaller than the first term.
 When this condition is violated at very low temperature $T \leq T_\text{low}$, the structure factor $\overline{\mathcal{S}}(\bm{k})$ is no longer positive-definite.
 For the typical $n_s$ values considered in this section ($0.01 \lesssim n_s \lesssim 0.2$), the lowest temperature for maintaining a positive-definite $\overline{\mathcal{S}}(\bm{k})$ is about $T_\text{low}/n_s \sim 0.005 J^2/t$.

 For the parabolic dispersion, we obtain the following expression for the resistivity in the dilute limit:

 where $J_{n}(x)$ are the Bessel functions of the first kind.
 Once again, the infinite sum shows good convergence for a cutoff $\Lambda\gtrsim256 a$.
-The $\rho(T)$ curves shown in Fig.~\ref{fig:rho_lowNS} for different low densities confirm the resistivity upturn.
+The $\rho(T)$ curves shown in Fig.~\ref{fig:rho_lowNS} for different low-density values confirm the resistivity upturn.
 As expected, the low-density approximation becomes more accurate as we decrease $n_s$ and increase $T$ (see comparison to the SLL simulation in Fig.~\ref{fig:rho_lowNS}).

 The upturn remains noticeable only when the ratio between the magnetic impurity and the carrier concentration, $n_s/n_e$, is larger than a certain value.
 This becomes clear if we rewrite Eq.~\eqref{eq:rho_lowNS} in the limit of $n_e \ll 1$ and $n_s \ll 1$: